bcbi/bidss/theory/health_data.md

     - Variable grouping or clustering (Which hierarchical medical code should be used?)
     - Principal Component Analysis (Can most of the variance be explained with a small portion of the data?)
     - Embedding and deep learning (Can binary and categorical variables be turned into continuous feature vectors?)
-- Data preparation
+3. Data preparation
   - These steps might be done multiple times within a project:
     - Combine or separate overlapping time intervals
     - Define, classify,  and label patients by different outcomes
     - Define encounters and time intervals to prepare for analyses
     - Prepare for different scenarios, such as sensitivity analysis
-- Data visualization
+4. Data visualization
   - This can help for checking the validity of your approach
-- Select appropriate model
+5. Model selection
-- Result validation
+6. Result validation
   - Reduce bias and confounding
   - Split your data into testing and validation sets, or use different data sources
-- Result interpretation
+7. Result interpretation
   - Domain clinical and epidemiological experts should work together carefully at this stage.

 Over the course of research, the exact steps might need to be updated frequently.
 Changes should be documented and tested individually.